centre-for-humanities-computing/european-city-inference/README.md

 ## Why should you care?

-ECI turns verbal hypotheses about voter behaviour into **formal, falsifiable simulations**.
-Three things it lets you do that are hard
+ECI turns verbal hypotheses about voter behaviour into formal models.
+Three things it lets you do:
-otherwise:

 - **Sweep parameters at scale.** Vary belief precision, world volatility, electorate size, and watch how the winning candidate